Guitar lessons near me in Melbourne, VIC

 Subjective Feel vs. Objective Performance

-João taught 28 days ago
+João taught about 2 months ago

 The tutor and student reviewed guitar tuning and the function of fret markers.
 They then practiced constructing and switching between E minor and A major chords, focusing on identifying chord tones and maintaining rhythm.